HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 For this project, we built a tool that took in this data, and represented it visually as an annotated interactive and adapted family tree.
 This visualization will allow the users to have a quick and synthetic view of the studied subgroup.
 They'll also be able to interact with it to learn more about specific actors, and access sources and references for the data.

-It's important to note that the data we were given was a mock dataset, mostly tailored to the size of the project, in order to build a proof of concept and not necessarily a finished product.